tkhq/sdk/examples/with-sui/README.md

 This is a simple example that walks through the following:

-- Construction of an sui transaction sending the funds out on mainnet
+- Construction of a sui transaction sending the funds out on mainnet

 ## Getting started